-The study of English Literature exercises the imagination and the intellect.
+The study of English Literature exercises the imagination, the emotions and the intellect.
 It is about life and living and your relationship not only with yourself but with the world around you.

-This programme offers students the chance to study a rich variety of literature from many different periods.
-The texts are stimulating and interesting and there are several opportunities for students to develop their own interests and to bring their own creative and independent skills to the tasks.
+This programme offers students the chance to study a rich variety of literature from many different periods and lands.
+Amongst the texts we may study are Shakespeare’s Othello and the American classic A Streetcar Named Desire, a variety of love poetry across the ages, a Victorian novel like Tess of the D’Urbervilles, and some great American novels like The Great Gatsby and One Flew Over the Cuckoo’s Nest.
+We also study post twentieth century literature like the poetry of contemporary Welsh poet Owen Sheers.
+All of these texts are stimulating and interesting and there are several opportunities for students to develop and research their own interests and to bring their own creative and independent skills to the tasks.

-Quite simply, if you love reading then this is the course for you.
+Quite simply, if you love reading and love the written word then this is the course for you.
 It will help to have an open mind, an enquiring brain and a willingness to work hard.
 If you enjoy putting pen to paper in a robust and imaginative way then English may well be the right choice.
 The essential academic skills are a clear mind, a precise writing style, sensitivity to nuance and hidden meaning and a good level of general knowledge.

 Many of these strengths you will gain and polish throughout the two years and we will encourage you to do this through debate and discussion.
 The study of literature is about sharing perspectives and opinions and challenging received assumptions in order to reach a strong personal understanding.
 In our small groups we want to stimulate debate and give students the confidence to express their own judgements and to develop these so they are based on close, accurate textual understanding.
 A good sense of humour and a willingness to laugh are undoubted advantages.